rampadc/cc254x-hidKbdM/README.md

 + HM-10_CC254x_KeyboardOnly.hex: Early release, to be updated soon (5/8/2014)
 + HM-10_CC2541_Experimental.hex: Firmware that supports command mode and translation mode.
 Passcode 000000.
 (9/10/2014)

+**Features to be implemented**
++ Name change
++ Receive LED reports from host and send it over UART to external MCU

 # Setup
 To flash the firmware onto the chip, CC Debugger ($49) from Texas Instruments need to be used with SmartRF Flash Programmer (free).
 Connection to HM-10 is as follows: